Drawing Fibonacci Retracement Levels on Upwards & Downwards Gold Trend

 Fib Retracement Levels Drawn on an Upward Gold Market Trend

-Once the Gold price hit the 50.0 percent% Fib retracement level, this zone provided a lot of support for the market price, & afterwards the market then resumed the original upwards trend & continued to move up.
+Once the Gold price hit the 50.0 percent% Fib retracement level, this level provided a lot of support for the market price, & afterwards the market then resumed the original upwards trend & continued to move up.

 How to Draw Fib Retracement Levels on a Downward Market Trend